GriffinPlus/docker-strongswan/README.md

 ip -6 route add <client-subnet> via <container-ip>
 ```

 Furthermore the ISP needs to know which IPv6 addresses are in use to route traffic for these addresses to the host.
 The *strongswan* container maintains the NDP proxy table as VPN clients connect/disconnect.
 But this information is available from within the container only.
-An *nddpd* with the following configuration takes the information out to the ISP (most probably you already have *ndppd* in place to get IPv6 working with docker):
+An *ndppd* with the following configuration takes the information out to the ISP (most probably you already have *ndppd* in place to get IPv6 working with docker):

 ```
 # /etc/ndppd.conf